adrianfrankowski95/containerized-blog/README.md

 #### Docker Compose

 - Add env variables in .env file consisting of service hostnames and ports
-- Add multiple DB services
 - Add networks so the databases of the specific services are accessible from these services only
 - Pass connection strings as environment variables
+- Add DB clusters, Redis clusters, RabbitMQ clusters

 #### K8s